anki08/CV_Project/Readme.md

 This function creates a dataset of images and corresponding aim points in drive_data.
 You can visualize the data using

 >python3 -m SuperTuxKart.visualize_data drive_data
->

 Below are a few examples from the master-solution controller.

 ![Example](https://github.com/anki08/CV_Project/blob/main/SuperTuxKart/data.png )

 Model
 Implement your planner model in Planner class of planner.py.
 Your planner model is a torch.nn.Module that takes as input an image tensor and outputs the aiming point in image coordinates (x:0..127, y:0..95).
 We recommend using an encoder-decoder structure to predict a heatmap and extract the peak using a spatial argmax layer in utils.py.
-Complete the training code in train.py and train your model using python3 -m homework.train.
+Complete the training code in train.py and train your model using
+> python3 -m SuperTuxKart.train.

 Vision-Based Driving
 Once you completed everything, use